Eliza Scidmore has made her debut appearance on LibriVox.

 The selection on LibriVox seemed odd: a speech Eliza gave in July 1893 at the International Geographic Conference in Chicago.
 She spoke on Alaska, and the address was later printed as an article in National Geographic.
 For some reason, that issue of the magazine was recorded for LibriVox.

 The geographers, like many other professional groups, held their conference that year to coincide with the Columbian Exposition — better known as the Chicago World’s Fair.
 Eliza was at the fair, reporting for Harper’s Bazaar on Japan’s exhibits.

 She was also represented in the Women’s Building in a library of 8,000 books written by women.
 Three of her titles were included.
 Her book Jinrikisha Days in Japan, now a classic of travel literature, had been published two years earlier.
 Also on display was her first book, Alaska and the Sitkan Archipelago.

 That first Alaska book, published in 1885, launched Eliza on the path as a globetrotting author of travel books.
 (Check out my video on her inaugural trip to Alaska, a voyage that made history when the ship became the first ever to sail into Glacier Bay.)

-By the 1890’s, Eliza’s reporting in Alaska had gained her wide recognition as an expert on the region.
-Leading scientists in Washington took note of her work.
-They invited her to become a member of the National Geographic Society and elected her the first women on its board of managers in 1891.
-During a Society-sponsored expedition in Alaska in 1891-2, Mount Ruhamah was named for her.
+By the 1890s, Eliza’s reporting in Alaska had gained her wide recognition as an expert on the region.
+Leading scientists in Washington took note of her work, and after she joined the newly established National Geographic Society they elected her the first women on its board of managers.
+Eliza later had a mountain peak and a glacier named for her.

-The list of her co-authors in the magazine included leading scientists, geographers, and “Alaska hands” such as Henry Gannett, Marcus Baker, and A.W.
+The list of her co-authors in the LibriVox recording of the magazine included leading scientists, geographers, and “Alaska hands” such as Henry Gannett, Marcus Baker, and A.W.
 Greeley.
 Eliza’s status as a board member made her their peer at National Geographic.